microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab1-partner-center/README.md

 ## Exercise: Resell through CSPs

-1. Open the lef-hand menu item.
+1. Open the left-hand menu item.
 1. Select "No partners in the CSP program."
 1. Click the **Save draft** button at the bottom of the screen.